mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 gendered and misgendered.
 Ungendered, and undressed.

-I start using the women's restroom, when others start seeing a woman — not 100%, but enough to feel un/safe.
+I start using the women's restroom when others start seeing a woman — not 100%, but enough to feel un/safe.

 Suddenly the men's room feels impossible.
 I'm terrified,
 but I'm waiting for the FF2 from Boulder, and can't hold it any longer.
 It's been a year now,
 without incident.